-The West Cork History Festival is five years old in 2021.
+The West Cork History Festival is seven years old in 2023.
 In it, we try to bring people who research and write about history together with a public audience of informed and interested people.
 The Festival is still in its infancy and we run on a shoestring budget, but we aim to make a contribution to the local cultural programme in West Cork and to wider conversations about important historical subjects.
 We do this at a time when open, frank, and respectful conversations about our past seem to have become rarer: in Ireland, between Ireland and Britain, and more widely.
 We try to make a small contribution by hosting some.

 We take our inspiration from the richness of the history of West Cork itself, but, like the people of West Cork, we are outward looking.
 Each year, we seek to broaden the range of the Festival programme to include national and international themes.
 This is a work in progress, as we gradually build both our network and the resource base we will be even more inclusive.

 We are running a Festival, not an academic conference or symposium, so each year we have a selection of subjects which are loosely connected, rather than following a single defining research theme.
 We hope that by bringing leading academics together with non-academics, and non-historians, we provide an intelligent general audience with food for thought.